Family Safaris

 Hiking and Biking

-At our camp, families can borrow bikes to explore the quiet lanes of the forested highlands, stopping to admire colourful birds and lumbering tortoises.
+At our camp, families can borrow bikes to explore the quiet lanes of the forested highlands, stopping to admire Darwin’s finches and lumbering giant tortoises.

 Puerto Ayora